hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_5/conversations_and_dialogues/403_xi_xv_from_the_diary_of_a_disciple.md

 time.

-After a pause Swamiji continued: To re-establish the Dharma, there come Mahâpurushas (great teachers of humanity), suited to the needs of the times and society.
+After a pause Swamiji continued: To re-establish the Dharma, there come Mahāpurushas (great teachers of humanity), suited to the needs of the times and society.
 Call them what you will — either Mahapurushas or Avataras — it matters little.
 They reveal, each in his life, the ideal.
 Then, by degrees, shapes are moulded in their matrices — MEN are made!